-- Help a reporter
+Help a reporter out

 Sign up for free with Help a Reporter Out (HARO).
 Writers across the internet are always looking for experts to interview for articles they have coming up.
 When they do, they will post what they need on HARO.
 All you have to do is reach out to writers these writers telling them how you can help and stating you’re an expert in the field.
 You’re likely to be chosen for an interview or to answer the writer’s questions.
 Once the article is complete, it will include a mention of you and a nice link back to your site.

-- Write a how-to guide
+Write the best how-to guide available

 If you sell products that are difficult to install or run, one of the best things you can do as an ecommerce store owner is to create a comprehensive how-to guide for customers.
 These guides are useful for customers and are a great way to entice them to buy from you.
 Additionally, bloggers in your industry will find the guide useful and will in turn site it as a resource on their site.

 Take the guide one step further by creating a series of short videos demonstrating how to setup the product.
 The videos don’t have to be high quality.
 What’s important is that the customers find them useful.